Heikki2020/fbx-2-blender-bridge/README.md

+# FBX to Blender Bridge

-# Double-click an FBX file to open it in Blender.
+Double-click an FBX file to open it in Blender.

 &copy; Henry & Lukas 2025-2026